 PSMA 7992 Practicum (3 credit hours)

-Consists of a 3-credit, group-consulting project related to an area of public service, nonprofit, arts or healthcare administration or management.
+Consists of a 3-credit, group-consulting project related to an area of public service, nonprofit, arts, or healthcare administration or management.
 The practicum typically requires the writing of a management report and the delivery of an oral presentation for the subject organization.
 All work is completed under faculty supervision.

 PSMA 7993 Research Seminar (3 credit hours)

-Designed for students currently working full time on a supervisory or management level in the healthcare, nonprofit, or public sector, as well as in the arts, this course gives each individual the opportunity to design and conduct a research project that focuses on a management or policy problem at his/her place of employment or in the public arena.
-The student presents methodology, results and recommendations both as a written capstone project and as an oral presentation.
+Designed for students currently working full time on a supervisory or management level in the healthcare, nonprofit, or public sector, as well as in the arts, this course allows each individual to design and conduct a research project that focuses on a management or policy problem at his/her place of employment or in the public arena.
+The student presents methodology, results, and recommendations both as a written capstone project and as an oral presentation.

 Students who have completed all degree requirements except the research seminar (PSMA 7993) must register for Thesis Continuation (THCN 7999) for the first semester subsequent to the research seminar (PSMA 7993) registration, and THCN 8000 from the second subsequent semester until the completion and presentation of the culminating research project.